chintunglin/nextrngbook/docs/index.md

 and the advantage of the proposed method in **Section 8.2.2**.

 ### DL/DS/DT/DW Generators

-The **DX generator** is a highly efficient MRG recognized for its speed and favorable statistical properties.
+The **DX generator** is an efficient MRG with its generating speed and nice statistical properties.
 However, it has two potential limitations:
-(a) poor initialization behavior, where a near-zero state may result in a prolonged sequence of zero values, and (b) suboptimal spectral test results in dimensions higher than \( k \).
+(a) bad initialization effect, where a near-zero state may result in a prolonged sequence of zero values, and (b) suboptimal spectral test results in dimensions higher than \( k \).
-These limitations arise from the generator's design, which prioritizes efficiency by using a minimal number of non-zero terms in the recurrence equation (4).
+These limitations arise from the generator's design, which prioritizes efficiency by using a minimal number of non-zero terms in Eq.
+(1).
+This so-called bad initialization effect is rarely encountered in practice.
+Unless the initial state is deliberately chosen to be nearly zero, it is extremely unlikely for the generator to enter such problematic states during typical use.
+Moreover, DX generators have passed stringent empirical tests, indicating that their overall statistical quality remains strong in practice.

-To address these issues while ensuring efficiency, the **DL**, **DS**, and **DT generators** were developed by incorporating additional non-zero terms in the recurrence relation (4).
+To address these potential limitations while ensuring efficiency, the **DL**, **DS**, and **DT generators** were developed by incorporating additional non-zero terms in Eq.
+(1).
 While the DL generator improves initialization behavior, its spectral performance in dimensions higher than \( k \) remains somewhat limited.
 The DS and DT generators enhance both initialization behavior